Review by Ian Keogh

 His story has the capacity to thrill, with an element of desperation about it, but it’s not entirely satisfying as eighty pages are a relatively rapid read.
 It might have been better published in its entirety rather than as that fantasy standby, the trilogy, with A Matter of Life & Death being the first volume.
 Deacon wisely chooses not to spread his attention around a cast of fifty, so seven of them come to the fore in this opening sequence, but most of their personalities lack the depth given to the art, being constructed around a single character trait.
 The cover figure is Io, who’s the most reluctant participant in the contest, and the most rounded of the cast, adaptable and tenacious.
 Perhaps others will blossom as the tale continues.
 In a world of magic nothing’s certain, but by the end of this book the overall cast look to have been whittled down considerably.

 As with all Nobrow publications, the care and attention employed at the production stage ensures Deacon’s work is presented as its best.
 Io’s figure and the title are the only gloss elements on an otherwise matt cover, and the slightly off white paper stock effectively presents the chalk like effect of Deacon’s art.

 If the writing doesn’t match the visuals, those illustrations remain strong enough to captivate independently, and Deacon has set something interesting in motion.
 That A Matter of Life & Death has already seen a reprint indicates plenty of people have been captivated.
-A Game Without Rules follows in time for Christmas 2017.
+A Game Without Rules continues events with some now aware the competition is fixed.